nufeb/NUFEB-2/docs/source/fix_growth_het.rst

 with outer mass and outer diameter for representing their EPS shells (see :doc:`atom_style coccus <atom_vec_coccus>`).
-The model assumes heterotrophs grow by consuming organic substrate in oxygenated conditions or nitrate in anoxic denitrifying conditions.
+The model assumes heterotrophs grow by consuming organic substrate in oxygenated conditions or nitrate in anoxic denitrifying conditions, and takes also into account the related decay and endogenous respiration processes.

 The fix is called in each biological step (see :doc:`run_style nufeb <run_style_nufeb>`) to update atom and grid properties.